Caspian Basin, Kazakhstan: What to pack, what to wear, and when to go [2023]

 December

-December in Caspian Basin can be extremely cold, somewhat snowy and somewhat rainy.
-The average overnight temperatures in the area are in the low 20s F (single digits below 0 C).
-It tends to rain 5-10 days this month.
-It also snows 5-10 days this month.
+In December, Caspian Basin can be extremely cold, somewhat snowy and somewhat rainy.
+Temperatures routinely are in the low 30s F (single digits C) range.
+At night, lows are in the low 20s F (single digits below 0 C).
+This is also a rainy time for Caspian Basin, with several of the days of the month having rain.

 What to wear/what to pack: